Roland V-Drums: Rubber pads

 Round rubber pads were introduced with the TD-7 drum module in 1992 (previous Roland pads were polygonal) and were universally used as trigger pads for drums and cymbals.
 Since the introduction of mesh-head drum pads and cymbal-shaped trigger pads, standard rubber pads are only used as tom-tom and (until recently) bass drum trigger pads on Roland's less expensive drum kits.
-More expensive kits don't include any rubber pads at all any more.
+More expensive kits no longer include any rubber pads.

-The downsides of rubber pads are their less realistic rebound and their relatively high ambient noise level (compared to mesh-head pads), but their lower price, and increased durability, still makes them a better choice in some cases.
+The downsides of rubber pads are their less realistic rebound and their relatively high ambient noise level (compared to mesh-head pads), but their lower price and increased durability still makes them a better choice in some cases.

 Cloth-head pads

 Cloth-head drum pads were introduced with the KD-9 in 2011, using a cloth-like material as the drum head with an underlying, relatively thick layer of foam.
 These pads are softer than rubber pads and feel more realistic, while producing less ambient noise.
-They are only available in small sizes though, and the head tension cannot be adjusted like on mesh-head pads.
+However, they are only available in small sizes, and the head tension cannot be adjusted like on mesh-head pads.